fleetdm/fleet/handbook/company/product-groups.md

 ### How feature requests are evaluated
 Digestion of these new product ideas (requests) happens at the **🎁🗣 Feature Fest** meeting.

 Before the **🎁🗣 Feature Fest** meeting, the Customer renewals DRI goes through the "Inbox" column and removes customer requests that are not a high priority for the business.
+Stakeholders will be notified by the Customer renewals DRI.

 All community and contributor requests (non-customer) are left in the inbox.
 A high priority customer request may be a request that's blocking a customer from getting their job done or a request that's critical for customer renewal.

 Before the meeting, the Feature prioritization DRI adds requests from Fleet's roadmap that are planned for the next design sprint.
 The quarterly roadmap is in the [OKRs spreadsheet](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit?gid=0#gid=0) (internal).